TwilioQuest/extension-docs/src/api/events.md

 - type: `function`

-Start a specified conversation file with a provided NPC name.
+Start a specified conversation file with a given conversation portrait.

 #### Parameters

 - `conversation (String)`: A key representing a specific conversation file to be loaded.
-- `name (String)`: The name that shows up for the NPC speaking to the player.
+- `conversationAvatar (String)`: The conversation avatar file name - should be a file in the `images/conversations` folder of your extension.
+Some built-in avatar image names you can use (other than images in your own extension) are `cedricNeutral.png`, `cedricHappy.png`, `coreyNeutral.png`, etc.
 - `timeout (Number)`: Optional delay in milliseconds before the conversation starts playing.
 This value defaults to 0.

 ### showEntities